 The Quakers had been the first group to express organized opposition to slavery.
 Slavery had slowly disappeared in Pennsylvania under the Gradual Emancipation Act of 1780, but nationally the issue of slavery became acute after 1820.
-Many Pennsylvanians were averse to the return of captured fugitive slaves to their masters.
-Under a Pennsylvania law of 1826, which had been passed to thwart the capture and return of fugitives, a Maryland slave hunter was convicted of kidnapping a fugitive in York County, in 1837, but the United States Supreme Court declared the state act unconstitutional in 1842.
-However, the state forbade the use of its jails to detain recaptured fugitive slaves in 1847.
-The Compromise of 1850, a national program of congressional enactments intended to guiet the agitation over slavery, imposed a new Federal Fugitive Slave Law. but citizens in Christiana, Lancaster County, rioted in 1851 to prevent the law from being implemented.
-The state elections of October 1854 were marked by extremism and bizarre events.
-In May 1854, Congress passed the Kansas-Nebraska Act which cancelled the existing national compromise over the extension of slavery and made the vast Kansas and Nebraska Territories eligible to legalize slavery.
-The major political parties both split over the slavery issue.
-Governor William Bigler, a Democrat, at first had sought re-election on his record of opposing the graft involved in the state owned canal system, but he now aligned himself with the shady Simon Cameron, an opponent of slavery, and broke his ties with veteran Democratic politician James Buchanan.
+Many Pennsylvanians were averse to the return of fugitive slaves to their masters.
+Under an act of 1826, which was passed to restrain this, a Maryland agent was convicted of kidnapping a fugitive in 1837, but the United States Supreme Court declared the act unconstitutional in 1842.
+The state forbade the use of its jails to detain fugitive African Americans in 1847.
+The Compromise of 1850, a national program intended to quiet the agitation over slavery, imposed a new Federal Fugitive Slave Law, but citizens in Christiana, Lancaster County, rioted in 1851 to prevent the law from being implemented.
+Opposition to slavery and the desire for a high tariff led to the birth of the Republican Party in Pennsylvania, first identified by that name in November 1854.
+A major national party by 1856, much of its national organization was formulated in Pennsylvania.

+But the state elections of October 1854 were marked by extremism and bizarre events.
+In May 1854 Congress passed the Kansas-Nebraska Act which cancelled the national compromise over the extension of slavery, known as the "Missouri Compromise" or "Compromise of 1850," and made the vast Kansas and Nebraska Territories eligible for slavery.
+The major political parties both split over the issue.
+Governor William Bigler, a Democrat, sought re-election on his record of opposing the graft involved in the state-owned canal system, but Bigler aligned himself with the shady Simon Cameron, an opponent of slavery, and broke his ties with veteran politician James Buchanan.
 Meanwhile, the Know-Nothing Party, opponents of Catholicism, sprang up and conducted a secret campaign.
-They supported the free-soil Whig James Pollock for governor, Many Know-Nothings would later drift into the infant Republican Party.
-At the root of their rise in Pennsylvania had been their resentment against Bigler's and Buchanan's insistence that President Franklin Pierce appoint the Catholic jurist James Campbell to be U.S. Postmaster General.
-As their methods involved secret pledges from both known Whigs and Democrats to oppose Catholicism, the extent of Know-Nothing voting strength and the number of members they controlled in the General Assembly was never clear, but Pollock won the governorship.
+They supported the free-soil Whig James Pollock for governor and many of them later drifted into the infant Republican Party.
+At the root of their rise in Pennsylvania had been their resentment against Bigler's and Buchanan's insistence that President Franklin Pierce appoint the Catholic jurist James Campbell to be the U.S. Postmaster General.
+As their methods involved secret pledges from both known Whigs and Democrats to oppose Catholicism, the extent of their voting strength and number of members they controlled in the General Assembly was never clear, but Pollock won the governorship.